-Lasers and 3D Measurement Systems aid in Rail Inspection
+Lasers and 3D Measurement Systems Aid in Rail Inspection

 Bright and uniform lasers play a critical role in rail inspection, ensuring quick and efficient inspection for defects and wear damage in tracks, wheels, and pantograph systems.
 Continuous use requires regular maintenance checks to ensure rail safety.
 Reactive maintenance leads to greater risk, cost, and disruption of service.
 Modern vision systems incorporating lasers enable planned maintenance checks in many rail transport applications and the range of applications continues to expand.
 ProPhotonix provides high-quality lasers that enable rail measurement and track inspection, wheel inspection and overhead wire inspection as well as box inspection in this challenging environment.